3.14.2008

 10.27.2005

 New Rule: The New York Times has to stop spinning stuff!
 Check out this grossly distorted headline: Miers Failed to Win Support of Key Senators and Conservatives.
-Why can't the Times just accept the White House talking points and leave it at that, like everyone else?
+Why can't the Times just accept the White House talking points like everyone else, and leave it at that?

 "Harriet Miers's decision demonstrates her deep respect for this essential aspect of the Constitutional separation of powers..."
 Mr. Bush said he would announce a new nominee "in a timely manner."